GrimaceOfDespair/wp-sqlsrv/plugin/README.txt

 What this does NOT mean

-1. You must have the plugin files in place BEFORE installing, and you must upgrade the WordPress Database Abstraction Plugin to a version that supports the version of WordPress you want to run BEFORE upgrading WordPress Core.
+1. You must have the plugin files in place BEFORE installing, and you SHOULD upgrade the WordPress Database Abstraction Plugin to a version that supports the version of WordPress you want to run BEFORE upgrading WordPress Core.